 Here, it was determined that focus should not be on the label of your ‘casual’ worker but rather on the objective nature of their job.

 The ultimate intention of this decision is that ‘casual’ workers who work regular and systematic hours will be awarded with the security and entitlements that come with permanent work.

-Since the Federal Court’s decision, Workpac has applied for, and has been granted, special leave to appeal the Federal Court’s decision in the High Court of Australia.
+On 17 June 2020, Workpac applied for special leave to appeal the Federal Court’s decision in the High Court of Australia.